erikberglund/SwiftPrivilegedHelper/README.md

 To test the project, you need to update it to use your own signing certificate.

 ### Select signing team
-1. Select the project in the navigator
+1. Select the project in the navigator.
-2. For both the application and helper targets:
+2. For **both** the application and helper targets:
-3. Change the signing Team to your Team
+3. Change the signing Team to your Team.
  ![ChangeSigningTeam](https://github.com/erikberglund/SwiftPrivilegedHelper/blob/master/Screenshots/ChangeSigningTeam.png)

 ### Change signing certificate OU